 We had visited the Pacific Rim National Park Reserve several times before our May 2011 trip and enjoyed the beauty of the beaches but we had never gone into the surrounding woods.
 That changed the Tuesday following our long-weekend wedding celebration on Chesterman Beach.
 After packing up, Robert and I weren’t ready to leave what we often referred to as our spiritual home and decided to extend our stay at least until the end of the day.
 We drove into Tofino and hired a water taxi to take us to Meares Island.
 We figured walking the Big Tree Tail would be a fitting representation of our new life together.
 I had done a quick Google search of the trail and was reassured that the trail was well used and had a boardwalk, making it usable for sight-challenged Robert, or so I thought.

 When the driver cut the engine and turned the water taxi in to nudge a rocky beach, I knew I was in trouble.
 I had not realized there would be no dock at the trailhead.
 I looked back at Robert and explained the situation.
 We would have to jump out of the boat and walk to the beach through the shallow surf.
 He was not thrilled.
-Neither of us were wearing hiking boot.
-We would be starting out walk in the woods with soaked shoes.
+Neither of us were wearing hiking boots.
+We would be starting our walk in the woods with soaked shoes.
 This was not the casual afternoon walk in the woods we had envisioned over a blissful post-wedding breakfast.

 A walk in the woods

-Wet feet proved only the first of several challenges.
+Wet feet proved the first of several challenges.
 As the water taxi pulled away from the beach to leave us to explore our new environment, I realized our second problem.
 I could see where the boardwalk bridged a gully at the forest’s edge but could not see where that boardwalk began.
 We would have to climb up to the bridge, which meant I would have to describe the route as we went in order for Robert to negotiate it.